papercodeforreview/codeforICMR2025/README.md

 # Core Inter-Category Contrastive Learning for Enhancing Robustness of Caries Classification

-This is the code for *Core Inter-Category Contrastive Learning for Enhancing Robustness of Caries Classification* submitted to ICME 2025.
+This is the code for *Core Inter-Category Contrastive Learning for Enhancing Robustness of Caries Classification* submitted to ICMR 2025.

 ## Core Data Selection